 Preclinical and clinical data are often susceptible to varying interpretations and analyses.
 Although data from clinical trials of oral sulopenem and sulopenem provides support for the overall safety profile of the product candidates, many companies that believed their product candidates performed satisfactorily in preclinical studies and clinical trials have nonetheless failed to obtain marketing approval for the product candidates.
 Even if we believe that the results of our clinical trials warrant marketing approval, the FDA or comparable foreign regulatory authorities may disagree and may not grant marketing approval of our product candidates.
-For example, we received a CRL from the FDA on July 23, 2021 for our NDA for oral sulopenem for the treatment of uUTIs in patients with a quinolone non-susceptible pathogen.
+For example, while we ultimately received approval for ORLYNVAHTM (oral sulopenem) for the treatment of uUTIs caused by certain designated microorganisms in adult women who have limited or no alternative oral antibacterial treatment options, we received a CRL from the FDA on July 23, 2021 for our NDA for oral sulopenem for the treatment of uUTIs in patients with a quinolone non-susceptible pathogen.
 The CRL provided that additional data are necessary to support approval of oral sulopenem for the treatment of adult women with uUTIs caused by designated susceptible microorganisms proven or strongly suspected to be non-susceptible to a quinolone and recommended that we conduct at least one additional adequate and well-controlled clinical trial, potentially using a different comparator drug.
-In July 2022 we reached an agreement with the FDA under the SPA process on the design, endpoints and statistical analysis of a Phase 3 clinical trial for oral sulopenem for the treatment of uUTIs and we commenced enrollment in that clinical trial, known as REASSURE, in October 2022.
-The study is designed as a non-inferiority trial comparing oral sulopenem and Augmentin® (amoxicillin/clavulanate) in the Augmentin® susceptible population.
+In July 2022 we reached an agreement with the FDA under the SPA process on the design, endpoints and statistical analysis of a Phase 3 clinical trial for oral sulopenem for the treatment of uUTIs and commenced enrollment in that clinical trial, known as REASSURE, in October 2022.
+The study was designed as a non-inferiority trial comparing oral sulopenem and Augmentin® (amoxicillin/clavulanate) in the Augmentin® susceptible population.
 In October 2023 we completed enrollment in the REASSURE clinical trial, enrolling 2,222 patients.
-In January 2024, we announced that sulopenem met the primary endpoint of statistical non-inferiority to Augmentin® in the Augmentin®-susceptible population, and demonstrated statistically significant superiority versus Augmentin® in the Augmentin® susceptible population, in the REASSURE clinical trial.
-Additionally, though not an approvability issue, the FDA recommended in its CRL that we conduct additional non-clinical PK/PD studies to support dose selection for the proposed treatment indication(s).
-We have also completed the additional non-clinical PK/PD investigations, as recommended by the FDA, which we believe support the dosing regimen selected for oral sulopenem.
-We resubmitted our NDA to the FDA in April 2024.
-In May 2024, we received a notice from the FDA acknowledging receipt of the resubmission of the NDA and indicating that the FDA deemed our NDA resubmission to be a Class II complete response under the PDUFA, which has a six-month review period from the date of resubmission.
-As a result, the FDA has assigned a PDUFA action date to our resubmitted NDA of October 25, 2024.
-In June 2024, the FDA notified us that it had determined that our NDA for oral sulopenem for the treatment of uUTIs in adult women will be taken to Advisory Committee, with September 9, 2024 as the date for the Advisory Committee meeting.
-In its communication advising us of the Advisory Committee, the FDA highlighted that the purpose of the meeting was to discuss (a) antimicrobial stewardship issues raised by potential approval and subsequent use of what would be the first oral penem in the U.S.; and (b) the most appropriate target patient population(s) for treatment of uUTI with oral sulopenem.
-There can be no assurance that we will be in a position to resolve the matters set forth in the CRL or that the data generated by the REASSURE clinical trial or the additional PK/PD data will be adequate to support approval of our resubmitted NDA for oral sulopenem for the treatment of uUTIs in adult women.
+In January 2024, we announced that ORLYNVAHTM met the primary endpoint of statistical non-inferiority to Augmentin® in the Augmentin®-susceptible population, and demonstrated statistically significant superiority versus Augmentin® in the Augmentin® susceptible population, in the REASSURE clinical trial.
+Additionally, though not an approvability issue, the FDA recommended in its CRL that we conduct additional non-clinical pharmacokinetic-pharmacodynamic (PK/PD) studies to support dose selection for the proposed treatment indication(s), which we completed as recommended by the FDA.
+We resubmitted our NDA to the FDA in April 2024 and received approval from the FDA for ORLYNVAHTM for the treatment of uncomplicated uUTIs caused by certain designated microorganisms in adult women who have limited or no alternative oral antibacterial treatment options in October 2024.